furkanayilmaz/SpringBoot-OAuth2/README.md

 ## Description

-It can do simple Google OAuth.
+Can do simple Google OAuth.

 ## Getting Started